ommiles/rest-discussion-questions/README.md

    * Which routes would you `render` a view and for which would you `redirect to` another route?
 Why?

 Render is for routes based on a GET.
-Other methods do not have a render associated with them,
+Other methods do not have a render associated with them, so can be redirected.

 2. Let's say you have built an app that is a blogging platform.
 You have a Post and an Author model and you have controllers and routes for the CRUD actions of each model.
 You sit down at your computer and visit www.youramazingrailsblog.com/posts: